Ajit-Pal7363/ecommerce-sql-analytics/README.md

 All 20 business questions are answered in sql/04_business_questions.sql, grouped into six categories:

-Revenue & Sales Performance — total revenue, monthly trend, top categories/regions, AOV Product & Category Analysis — revenue/quantity by category, discount patterns, ratings by category Customer Behavior — top customers, repeat customers, average spend, rating distribution Regional Analysis — revenue and delivery performance by region Payment Method Analysis — revenue split and rating by payment method Delivery Performance — relationship between delivery time and customer rating
+- Revenue & Sales Performance — total revenue, monthly trend, top categories/regions, AOV
+- Product & Category Analysis — revenue/quantity by category, discount patterns, ratings by category

-💡Business Insights

-(Replace with your actual findings after running the queries — examples below)

-[Category] contributes the largest share of total revenue.
+- Customer Behavior — top customers, repeat customers, average spend, rating distribution
+- Regional Analysis — revenue and delivery performance by region
+- Payment Method Analysis — revenue split and rating by payment method
-[Region] has the highest average delivery time and the lowest average customer rating.
+- Delivery Performance — relationship between delivery time and customer rating
-The top 10% of customers account for a disproportionate share of total revenue.
-[Payment method] has the highest average customer rating despite lower order volume.
-Recommendations

-(Replace with recommendations based on your actual insights — examples below)

-Focus marketing spend on [region/category] where revenue potential is untapped.
-Investigate delivery delays in [region] to improve customer satisfaction scores.
-Consider incentivizing [payment method] given its higher customer satisfaction.
+## 💡 Business Insights

+- **Electronics is the top revenue-driving category**, contributing ₹18.3L (~35.8% of total revenue), followed by Clothing (30%), Home (19.2%), and Beauty (15%) — Electronics' higher unit price is the main driver, not order volume.
+- **West region generates the highest total revenue** (₹13.5L), narrowly ahead of North, South, and East — but the gap across all four regions is small (within ~8% of each other), indicating fairly even geographic demand rather than one dominant market.
+- **Card is the most-used and highest-rated payment method** — it drives the highest total revenue (₹23.7L across 2,270 orders) and also has the best average customer rating (3.02), compared to COD (2.94) and Wallet (2.93).
+- **Customer base is heavily repeat-driven** — 950 of 989 unique customers (96%) placed more than one order, showing strong repeat purchase behavior rather than one-time buyers.
+- **Revenue concentration among top customers is moderate, not extreme** — the top 10% of customers contribute ~21% of total revenue, meaning revenue is fairly well distributed rather than dependent on a small handful of big spenders.
+- **Delivery time has no meaningful impact on customer rating** — average rating stays flat (~2.9–3.1) regardless of whether delivery took 1 day or 11 days (correlation ≈ -0.02), suggesting customer satisfaction here is driven more by product/price than delivery speed.
+- **Average Order Value (AOV) is consistent across regions** (~₹1,000–₹1,044), reinforcing that no single region is skewing overall performance — growth strategies can likely be applied uniformly rather than region-specific.n.

 ## 👨‍💻 Author